Yandex Cloud

 Terraform

-1. Prepare the target cluster:
+1. Set up the target cluster:

 • Create an admin user named admin-cloud.

-• Enable Auto create topics enable.
+• Enable the Auto create topics enable property.

 4. For the target cluster, create a connector of the MirrorMaker type, configured as follows: